-Hanami are sakura viewing parties.
+Hanami is the Japanese word for the cherry blossom viewing parties.
 They’re hard to miss with large blue tarpaulins spread out and crowds of people eating, drinking and socialising in the fresh air beneath the flowering trees.

 Although people usually gather in larger groups there’s no reason not to have your own mini hanami.
 Most of the supplies you’ll need are available for a couple of dollars at the 100 yen shops.
-Arrive early to claim your spot, the popular areas fill up fast, stake out a space but don’t take up an unreasonable amount of space.
-When you’re picking your spot do consider the location of the toilets for convenience and rubbish bins which can overflow and be a bit too smelly later in the day.
+Arrive early to claim your spot, the popular areas fill up fast, stake out your spot but don’t take up an unreasonable amount of space.
+When you’re picking a location consider where the toilets are for convenience and rubbish bins which can overflow and be a bit too smelly later in the day.

 Most parks and public spaces with significant cherry trees are available for hanami but there are a few places where it isn’t allowed.
 Watch for signs and take your cue from the locals, if it’s a gorgeous spot and no one has staked it out there is probably a reason.

 - As the time for your visit gets closer keep an eye on the sakura-zensen, the blooming forecast for the city.
-A simplified English update is available from this link.
+We have used this simplified English update on a couple of visits.

-- If you’re timing misses the sakura check the forecast above for other nearby spots which due to altitude and other factors may vary by a week or two in their peak blooming.
-At the bottom of this post I’ll mention some options and link a post on side trips you can make in a day from Kyoto.
+- If your timing misses the sakura check the forecast above for other nearby spots which due to altitude and other factors may vary by a week or two in their peak blooming.
+At the bottom of this post, I’ll mention some options and link a post on side trips you can make in a day from Kyoto.

 - Catching a falling petal is good luck, or so the children believe.
-I chased a few just in case.
-On the other hand never pick a petal or a flowering branch from the tree in Japan.
+I chased and caught a few just in case.
+On the other hand, never pick a petal or a flowering branch from the tree in Japan.

-- You will often seen quite a few young women walking around in kimono and their best yukata during blossom time.
-In addition to being a great reason to get dressed up and walk through the city many locations will give them free entry for wearing traditional dress as a little incentive.
+- You will often see young women walking around in kimono and their best yukata during blossom time.
+In addition to being a great reason to get dressed up and walk through the city, many locations will give them free entry for wearing traditional dress as a little incentive.

-Sakura is a very special season to the Japanese and having been once you might very well become as hooked as we are.
+Sakura is a very special season to the Japanese and once you have experienced it once you might become as hooked as we are.
 If you have a few more days and the blossoms are still going there are many viable day trips from a Kyoto base where the cherry blossom will make your experience extra special.
-Our post on the best day trips out of Kyoto give some ideas for side trips you might try but at this time of year I’d highly recommend Himeji Castle, Nagahama, Kanazawa and both the Shukkei-en garden and Miyajima Island in Hiroshima.
+Our post on the best day trips out of Kyoto give some ideas for side trips you might try but at this time of year, I’d highly recommend Himeji Castle, Nagahama, Kanazawa and both the Shukkei-en garden and Miyajima Island in Hiroshima.